Biography

 Studies

-Born in Stockholm and raised between Sweden and the United States.
+Born in Stockholm.
 Trained first as a pianist from the age of six, then as a guitarist from nine.
 Early development ran in parallel across classical, flamenco, and electric idioms — the latter shaped by years in progressive metal and neoclassical projects, and by studies and collaborations with Berklee guitar professor Bobby Stanton.

 A Bachelor of Music in guitar performance was completed at McNally Smith College of Music in St. Paul, Minnesota, in 2008.
-Coursework spanned classical technique, jazz, drum studies, recording theory, arranging, and composition — an unusually broad American conservatory training that continues to inform playing and teaching.
+Coursework spanned classical technique, jazz, drum studies, recording theory, arranging, and composition.

-From 2020 to 2023, advanced classical guitar studies followed under Mikhail Nagornov, head of the guitar department at the Kazan State Conservatory named after N. G. Zhiganov — an immersion in the Russian classical approach.
-Currently in the final term of a Master’s degree program that will be completed this summer at Slobomir P University (Bosnia & Herzegovina), with the performance component undertaken in Belgrade under Dušan Dimitrijević — one of the foremost figures in Serbian classical guitar.
+From 2020 to 2023, advanced classical guitar studies followed under Mikhail Nagornov, head of the guitar department at the Kazan State Conservatory named after N. G. Zhiganov.
+Currently completing a Master’s degree program that will be completed this summer at Slobomir P University (Bosnia & Herzegovina), with the performance component undertaken in Belgrade under Dušan Dimitrijević — one of the foremost figures in Serbian classical guitar.

-Flamenco study has been done with Andreas Gremek, from Austria, alongside earlier work in the same tradition during years in the United States.
+Flamenco study has been done with Andreas Germek, from Austria, alongside earlier work in the same tradition during years in the United States.

 Teaching